CheckPointSW-Community/IPaddressFeed2CheckPoint/README.md

 4. Adapting to other feeds

-    Script can be used for any other feed, where network addresses are in CIDR format.
+    The script can be used for any other feeds, where network addresses are in CIDR format.
 As the script already does a diff between existing objects and those downloaded, the full list should be used.
-Objects are automatically removed from group and from Check Point Management Server, when they are not part of the feed.
+Objects are automatically removed from the group and from Check Point Management Server when they are not part of the feed.

-5. Feeds:
+5. Feeds

     Office 365 URLs and IP address ranges - https://endpoints.office.com/endpoints/worldwide?noipv6&ClientRequestId=b10c5ed1-bad1-445f-b386-b919946339a7